 The CRA District is home to many of the City's historic resources.
 The preservation of these historic resources in the Community Redevelopment District adds to the City's pride and creates pedestrian and visitor appeal, which provides economic development for the City.
-Historic Preservation activities that directly involved the CRA District during the fiscal year included approving with conditions a request to demolish a building located at 346 S. Washington Avenue that was a contributing structure to the Downtown Historic District; approving the design and architecture plans for a proposed building to replace the demolished building at 346 S. Washington Avenue to ensure that the proposed building is appropriate and compatible with the Downtown Historic District; and the obtaining of a State of Florida Division of Historical Resources Small Matching Grant in July 2020 in the amount of \$30,000 to fund the creation of a Historic Booklet and Walking/Driving Tours for the City.
-The majority of the history and historic landmarks that will be in the booklet and walking/driving tour are found in the Redevelopment District.
+Historic Preservation activities that directly involved the CRA District included obtaining of a State of Florida Division of Historical Resources Small Matching Grant in July 2020 in the amount of \$30,000 to fund the creation of an Explore Historic Titusville booklet, mobile phone app and web site (<http://history.titusville.com>) providing walking/driving tours/audio recordings of historic resources of the City from the areas first indigenous inhabitants to the Space Program.
+The majority of the history and historic landmarks in the booklet, app and web site walking/driving tour are found in the Redevelopment District.